 Screening services are mainly offered through non-profit groups and local health clinics.
-Through these NBCCEDP partners, women without health insurance, or with insurance that does not cover these tests, can get breast and cervical cancer testing for free or at very low cost.
+Through these NBCCEDP partners, women without health insurance, or with insurance that doesn’t cover these tests, can get breast and cervical cancer testing for free or at very low cost.

 The NBCCEDP tries to reach as many women in medically underserved communities as possible, including older women, women who are recent immigrants, and women who are members of racial and ethnic minorities.
 Services offered for breast and cervical cancer screening and diagnosis include:

 - Pap tests

 - Pelvic exams

 - Diagnostic testing if results are abnormal